anonymous-submitter0104/iclr-submission/README.md

 * **Crawling and Scraping Pipelines**
 * **First of its Kind Synthetic OCR Benchmark ISOB**

-All releases will be hosted on Hugging Face after the review process, in compliance with open-source best practices.
+_All releases will be hosted on Hugging Face after the review process with a accompanying license, in compliance with open-source best practices._

+### Disclaimer

+This repository is part of a research effort submitted to ICLR.

+Our objective is to open-source large-scale **Indian multilingual datasets** with the aim of strengthening the open-source AI ecosystem and fostering sovereignty within the Indic AI community.
+Importantly, all our pipelines are built exclusively on **open-source models available on Hugging Face**.
+No closed-source LLMs, VLMs, or proprietary AI systems are used at any stage.

+We intend to release not only the datasets but also the **data preparation recipes** and the accompanying open-source code.
+By doing so, we hope to enable the community to reproduce, extend, and innovate upon our methods in a fully transparent and sovereign manner.